jalil-salame/jalil-salame.github.io/content/rust_references.md

 We have three things that we can do with our references:

 - copy them
-- read the underlaying type
+- read the underlying type
-- (paritally) overwrite the underlaying type
+- (partially) overwrite the underlying type

 Memory safety makes copying references depend on them being writeable so we only have two degrees of freedom: